Bushido (role-playing game): Reception

 In the June 1989 edition of Games International (Issue 6), Ian Marsh was impressed by how much of the social, spiritual and cultural was highlighted, saying, "Bushido developed the idea that a game should be more than a rules system by making culture a strong element in play."
 But Marsh noted that subsequently, "its attractions to mainstream roleplayers are limited."
 He also noted the lack of published adventures, commenting, "anyone who buys Bushido has to develop their own scenarios, making the game less appealing to referees who have little enough time to run games as it is."
 He concluded by giving this game an above average rating of 4 out of 5, saying, "It's a cult game, and nothing's going to change that [...] which is a shame for Bushido genuinely presents a role-playing challenge."

+In Issue 29 of Shadis, Rob Vaux considered this game to be "one of the most thoroughly researched role-playing games that I've ever encountered."
+Vaux did think that the game system was "number heavy and cumbersome, but the detail in explaining Japanese culture, ideology, philosophy and history is unparalleled in the industry."

+In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan called it "one of the earliest and most successful fantasy RPGs with an Oriental setting, thoroughly grounded in medieval Japanese history."
+However, Swan warned "It's not an easy game to learn — the rules more closely resemble those of a military simulation than a conventional RPG — but experienced players with an interest in the era should find a lot to enjoy."
+Swan gave the game a rating of 3 out of 4.

 Steve Faragher did a retrospective review of Bushido for the May 1996 edition of Arcane, stating that "Politics and action went hand in hand with Bushido and the game had an innately epic scale."

-In a 1996 reader poll in Arcane magazine, Bushido was ranked 17th of the 50 most popular roleplaying games of all time.
-Editor Paul Pettengale commented: "Those of us who have had the pleasure of playing Bushido over an extended period of time have noticed that this is a game which lends itself far more towards campaign play than one-off scenarios.
-Consequently, it takes a lot of effort and dedication on the part of the players and referee alike to play through, and even more effort to run successfully.
-Nevertheless, the effort is rewarded with fun, albeit a somewhat reserved, thoughtful kind of fun, rather than the more gung-ho kind of action you would usually expect from the likes of AD&D."